During this health crisis, Okotoks Transit is operating as usual: Monday-Saturday, 6:00am-11:30pm.

 This ride-sharing service uses a cashless system.
 You may purchase single ride tickets on the app only.
 The driver cannot accept cash, debit or credit cards.

-Books of 10 paper tickets are available at the following locations only: Okotoks Municipal Centre, Recreation Centre, Save-On-Foods, Safeway and Sobeys.
+Books of 10 paper tickets are available at the following locations only: Okotoks Municipal & Recreation Centres (currently closed due to pandemic restrictions), Save-On-Foods, Safeway and Sobeys.
 You may pay for these tickets at points of purchase using cash, debit, or credit cards.

 You can purchase a prepaid Visa credit card from a local store and use that to buy your bulk e-tickets.